css-raku/CSS-Properties-raku/README.md

 ## inherit
 ```

-Parent styles can be inherited one at a time, eithing using by the `:inherit` construction option, or the `inherit` method.
+Parent styles can be inherited one at a time, either using by the `:inherit` construction option, or the `inherit` method.
 Inheritance aims to be CSS conformant, including:

 - setting property initial values